Best Ways to Get from Paris Airport to City Center with a Baby

 And a quality Car seat

-• Comfort Tip: Make sure you have enough room for all your baby gear and the carseat.
+- Comfort Tip: Make sure you have enough room for all your baby gear and the carseat.
 Oh, and be ready for Parisian traffic — it’s not quite the fairy-tale as the Disney rides.

 Travel tips with an infant

-• Pack Wisely: Remember the basics like diapers, wipes, snacks, and a favorite toy.
+- Pack Wisely: Remember the basics like diapers, wipes, snacks, and a favorite toy.
 A prepared diaper bag can take you from a near meltdown to a (mostly) smooth sailing outing.

-• Plan: Make sure to look at the schedules and book in advance if needed for tickets or transfers.
+- Plan: Make sure to look at the schedules and book in advance if needed for tickets or transfers.
 A little bit of front-end work really pays off in alleviating the stress of the trip.

-• Remain Calm: If there is any trouble you find along the respective stages, then keep your nerves calm.
+- Remain Calm: If there is any trouble you find along the respective stages, then keep your nerves calm.
 Some Disney magic is just around the corner so be patient.

-To sum up, the train RER, a direct shuttle taxi metro, or even car hire from CDG to Disneyland Paris with a baby can be as smooth as a carousel.
-Now you are ready; just remember to take your time and you will be enjoying all the Disney magic with your little one in no time!
+Now you are ready; just remember to take your time, and you will be enjoying all the Disney magic with your little one in no time!
 Bon voyage and all the best for more fabulous moments during your holiday!

 There you have it, folks, all right!
 Whether you are navigating the streets of Paris with your stroller on a family vacation or trying to juggle baby gear and suitcases, there are many methods you can use to come into the city center from CDG without problems.

 Whether you value speed with the RER train or prefer comfort in a taxi—even the convenience of your rental car at your disposal—you are accommodated by every travel measure.
 Oh, and the bus and private transfers—they all have their pros and cons as well.
-In my own experience, a little planning and a pinch of patience really does help.
+In my own experience, a little planning and a pinch of patience really do help.

 As they say, moving around a new city with the baby can be similar to reading a French menu—sometimes you might not know what you will get, but it is all fun as long as you plan things well.
 Stock up some snacks, make sure to pack your baby’s essentials, and keep the sarcasm close Besides, you are on your way to discovering the magic of Paris; it’s worth taking a few more footsteps.

 Now, buckle up to enjoy the City of Lights with your mini one.
-And here’s to a croissant or two, wish us that.
+And here’s to a croissant or two; wish us that.
 Bon voyage!